strawberry-graphql/strawberry-django/docs/guide/best-practices.md

 ]
 ```

-**Note**: If using token-based authentication (JWT, API tokens), CSRF protection is typically not needed as tokens in headers aren't vulnerable to CSRF attacks.
+**Note**: If using token-based authentication (JWT, API tokens), CSRF protection is typically not needed as tokens in headers aren't vulnerable to CSRF exploits.

 ## Error Handling